WEGnology Gateway Edge Agent Usage

 After you update the GEA image, you will need to update your Edge Workflows to the proper target agent version in order to take advantage of the new features.
 Upgrading your target agent version is easily accomplished within the Agent Version tab in the Workflow Settings Panel.

-Agent Configuration Options
+GEA Configuration Options

 All Options